ovac/ovac-couscous-template/README.md

     googletag: GTM-XXXXXXX

 template:
-    # the github url for this template. !Dont change this
+    # the github url for this template. !Dont change this if you want this theme.
     url: https://github.com/ovac/ovac-couscous-template

 include: